Generic Name: ramucirumab

 Warnings and Precautions

-Cyramza increased the risk of hemorrhage, including severe and sometimes fatal hemorrhagic events.
+Cyramza increased the risk of hemorrhage and gastrointestinal hemorrhage, including severe and sometimes fatal hemorrhagic events.
 In Study 1, the incidence of severe bleeding was 3.4% for Cyramza and 2.6% for placebo.
+In Study 2, the incidence of severe bleeding was 4.3% for Cyramza plus paclitaxel and 2.4% for placebo plus paclitaxel.

-Patients with gastric cancer receiving non-steroid anti-inflammatory drugs (NSAIDs) were excluded from enrollment in Study 1; therefore, the risk of gastric hemorrhage in Cyramza-treated patients with gastric tumors receiving NSAIDs is unknown.
+Patients with gastric cancer receiving non steroid anti-inflammatory drugs (NSAIDs) were excluded from enrollment in Studies 1 and 2; therefore, the risk of gastric hemorrhage in Cyramza-treated patients with gastric tumors receiving NSAIDs is unknown.
 Permanently discontinue Cyramza in patients who experience severe bleeding [see Dosage and Administration (2.3)].

 Arterial Thromboembolic Events